- What changed?

 This is consistent with the position for third party funders, where there is generally no obligation to notify the opponent or the court of the funding arrangement.

-DBAs are prohibited for the new form of collective action introduced for competition law claims in October 2015.
-This is intended to act as a safeguard against the risk of frivolous or unmeritorious arising from the introduction of an opt-out regime.
+DBAs are prohibited for the form of collective action introduced in October 2015 for competition law claims in the Competition Appeal Tribunal.
+This is intended to act as a safeguard against the risk of frivolous or unmeritorious actions arising from the introduction of an opt-out regime.

 Click here to return to the “Handy client guide to the Jackson reforms” home page, or on the links below to access information on other Jackson topics: